antonfirsov/docs/2016/08-Aug/08-secret-storing/secret-storing.md

 Setting up Key Vault
 -------------------

 First, we're going to set-up Key Vault.
-There are quite a few steps involved, but only steps 6-8 have to be repeated for new secrets, the others being the one-time building of the vault.
+There are quite a few steps involved, but only steps 4 and 5 have to be repeated for new secrets, the others being the one-time building of the vault.

 1. Open the [Azure portal](https://portal.azure.com) and click on "Resource groups".
 Choose an existing group, or create a new one.
 For this tutorial, we'll create a new one called "sample-weather-group".
 After clicking the "Create" button, you may have to wait a few seconds and refresh the list of resource groups.

    ![Creating a new resource group](rg-01-create.png)

 2. Select the newly created group, then click the "Add" button over its property page.
-Enter "Key Vault" in the search box, and select the Key Vault service, then click "Create".
+Enter "Key Vault" in the search box, select the Key Vault service, then click "Create".

    ![Adding the Key Vault service to the resource group](rg-02-add-key-vault.png)